brightcove/brightcove-player-sdk-ios-ima/README.md

 ## AirPlay

+**Brightcove does not offer support for using AirPlay with the IMA plugin.** Google’s IMA SDK does not fully support AirPlay, and the usage of AirPlay with the IMA plugin is not recommended at this time.
+There are likely to be unexpected behaviors and bugs for which no solution exists.

-The IMA plugin supports AirPlay for pre-roll and post-roll ads.
-Set `enableBackgroundPlayback` to `YES` on `IMASettings` along with enabling AirPlay on your `BCOVPlaybackController`.
+However, if you wish to use this functionality in your apps set `enableBackgroundPlayback` to `YES` on `IMASettings` along with enabling AirPlay on your `BCOVPlaybackController`.
 See the "_AirPlay_" section of the [Core SDK README](https://github.com/brightcove/brightcove-player-sdk-ios#airplay) for more information.

 ## Picture-in-Picture